 California Education Code Section 76224 (a) states: “When grades are given for any course of instruction taught in a community college district, the grade given to each student shall be a grade determined by the faculty member(s) of the course and the determination of the student’s grade by the instructor, in the absence of mistake, fraud, bad faith, or incompetence, shall be final.”

 Grades - The method used to determine individual test scores, written assignment evaluation, and final course grades will be posted, assigned, and processed in accordance with current College policy.
 The OTA Program utilizes the following grading system in all OTA classroom core courses.
 It is the student’s responsibility to track test scores and grades throughout the course.
 It is the student’s responsibility to discuss grades with the OTA instructor, attend available tutoring, seek assistance as needed and follow academic counseling advice to maintain passing grades.
 Students with a “C” at midterm must meet with the course instructor.
 Final course grades will not be rounded: Ex: 79.8 will be a “C”.
-Students must average a 75% or higher on major examinations, as designated in the course syllabus, combined to pass course.
+Students must average a 75% or higher on major examinations, as designated in the course syllabus or via Canvas, combined to pass course.

+The average will be calculated by adding the percentages earned on each exam and dividing by the total number of the exams.

 The scale for letter grades is as follows:

 91-100% = A 82-90% = B 75-81% = C Less than 75% = D

 Students who fail to complete a core classroom OTA course (one designated "OTA 100-230) with a grade of "C" or better and meet entry level competency on OTA Skills Checklist in the associated course and/or fails to comply with the Professional Behavior Evaluation Guide requirements during the given semester will fail the course, be dropped from the OTA program and the student must complete exit paperwork and turn in to the OTA Program Director according to the instructions.

+Withdrawal from an OTA course prior to the end of the semester will count as an attempt and the exit process must be followed.

 Students who leave the Program due to academic failure, professional behavior infraction or safety issue will not be eligible for readmission.